10 Things To Do When Feeling Sadness

 Things to try when you feel sad

 Remembering to be kind to yourself and not judge your emotions may be a helpful first step.
-Research suggests that feelings are not inherently "good" or "bad" – they are natural biological reactions and are generally trying to communicate something to us that we can learn from.
+Research suggests that feelings are not inherently "good" or "bad"—they are natural biological reactions.
+It may be helpful to think of your emotions as your body’s way to communicate something to us that we can learn from.
 In the present moment, take a deep breath and be patient with yourself.

-If you wouldn't condemn a friend for struggling and tell them to "get over it," you may choose to treat yourself with the same level of respect, understanding, and patience as you work through challenging emotions.
+If you wouldn't condemn a friend for struggling and tell them to "get over it," it may be worth treating yourself with the same level of respect, understanding, and patience as you work through challenging emotions.
 Remember, there is always hope for the future, even when things seem bleak.

 Sleeping has also been proven to be an effective way to recharge.
 Sleep is one of the most important indicators of mental health.
 If you can get into a healthy nighttime routine that includes seven to eight hours of sleep, you may feel more energized and better able to face any struggles that come your way.
 You may also want to monitor how much you sleep during the day due to your sadness, as this can make it difficult for you to get much-needed rest at night.